 Message requirements:

-An obligation is incurred between two parties in a STIP scheme.
-A party is an account holder at a depository which is a participant in a STIP scheme.
+An obligation is incurred between two parties in a IPFI scheme.
+A party is an account holder at a depository which is a participant in a IPFI scheme.

 The terms of the agreement must include:

 The identification of any parties in respect of whose accounts obligations will be created by the transfer.